+Finding new ways to cut costs is a constant challenge for many businesses, so in a series of posts we’re going to explore a few areas where you might be able to make some savings.
+To start with, we wanted to focus on business travel.
 Business travel has been an accepted expense for so long because, until recently, the alternatives have simply not been good enough.
 Those of us who are old enough to remember the archaic video conferences of the early 1980s can probably recall many frustrating experiences marred by blurry faces and poor quality audio.
 Even when they did work as intended, video conferences often didn’t present a particularly efficient method of collaboration.
 While you could have a conversation with the person on screen, making tangible joint progress on a project was not much better than with a regular phone call, and poor quality video made attempts to read body language rather futile.
 As a result, businesses were often left no choice but to travel to meetings, meaning additional expenses on travel and unproductive time spent in transit.
 Travelling by car or train to a meeting across town

 or even to the next city is one thing, but in many cases people still make expensive and timely international trips just for the sake of a two hour meeting.
 In an increasingly

 If you’ve had any particularly good or bad experiences, or have other tips on how to reduce business travel costs, please do share your thoughts in the comments below!